-- Building connections centred on the region's strategic mobility hubs to maximise business case and operational benefits of clustering services and amenities in rural communities; - Understanding and catering for electric mobility options in more rural areas and proactively invest in elements like reliable charging infrastructure and wayfinding signage; and - Understanding the specific needs of rural areas, such as delivering mobility supporting e-bikes for longer-distance journeys.
+- Building connections centred on the region's strategic mobility hubs to maximise business case and operational benefits of clustering services and amenities in rural communities; - Understand and cater for electric mobility options in more rural areas and proactively

+- invest in elements like reliable charging infrastructure and wayfinding signage; and - 3.
+Different types of users that could live in rural areas and their specific needs, such as e-bikes being well suited to longer journeys and or those with mobility support needs.